 (3) Where a person who is not already a Category B member of the Fund becomes a person to whom this regulation applies after the coming into operation of the Fire Brigades (Superannuation Fund) Amendment Regulations (No. 2) 1994 1 that person shall, at the same time and by virtue of this regulation, become a Category B member of the Superannuation Fund and shall remain a Category B member of the Superannuation Fund so long as that person continues to be a person to whom this regulation applies.

 [Regulation 12B inserted in Gazette 29 Jun 1994 p.
 3211-12; amended in Gazette 22 Dec 1998 p.
-6851.]
+6851; 31 Oct 2012 p.
+5247.]

 12C.
 Spouses and de facto partners of members